 You’ve insured your home and personal property, your vehicles and your life, but are you overlooking your most substantial asset – your ability to earn income?

-According to the Centers for Disease Control and Prevention, one of every five adults in the U.S., or 53 million individuals, lives with a disability.
-Say “disability” and many people visualize impairment from an accident.
-But according to the Council for Disability Awareness, the most common causes for new disability claims are musculoskeletal/connective tissue disorders (28.5 percent), cancer (14.6 percent), injuries and poisoning (10.6 percent), mental disorders (8.9 percent) and cardiovascular/circulator disorders (8.2 percent).[i]
+According to the Centers for Disease Control and Prevention, 26 percent of adults in the U.S live with a disability.
+Say “disability,” and many people visualize impairment from an accident.
+But according to the Council for Disability Awareness, common causes of long-term disabilities include cancer, heart disease, stroke, diabetes, arthritis and back pain.
+And obesity is becoming another health issue causing long-term disabilities.

 Social Security provides disability benefits, but it can be difficult to qualify, and the limited benefits make it difficult to support even the most frugal standard of living.
 Worker’s compensation may also be a source, but only if your disability results from a workplace condition or accident.
 Don’t count on either Social Security or worker’s compensation to provide adequate income replacement if you can’t work.